If you know what you're doing, there's no reason why you can't be comfortable paddling in a wetsuit or drysuit in hot weather.

 The two most important techniques in outdoor recreation involve knowing how to keep warm in cold weather and cool in hot weather.
 Both are fundamental to comfort, safety, and athletic performance when you're exercising in the outdoors.

-Regardless of whether the water temperature is a tepid 82F or a very chilly 56F, if you're paddling on a hot sunny day, you can avoid overheating by using a simple but powerful technique to offload excess heat.
-This works whether you're wearing regular clothing or thermal protection like a wetsuit or drysuit.
+Regardless of whether the water temperature is a tepid 82F or a very chilly 56F, if you're paddling on a hot sunny day, you can avoid overheating by using two simple but powerful techniques - evaporation and conduction - to offload excess heat.
+Let's take a closer look at how they work.

 Cooling By Evaporation